anabrid/lucidac-firmware/README.md

 at https://lab.analogparadigm.com/redac/software/pyanabrid-redac/
 as well as https://lab.analogparadigm.com/pyanabrid/.

-## Developers: Getting started
+## Getting started as a Developer

 This section is intended for developers of the LUCIDAC, who are looking to adapt and build the firmware themselves.

 Follow the respective platformio (`pio` in short) documentations to install the required dependencies and tools for developement.